Southclaws/pawn-errors/README.md

 This is a work-in-progress proposal for a standardised, minimal, simple and universal way to handle errors in the Pawn language.

+There exists a more complex error handling solution which implements try/catch exceptions.
+This library aims to be a simple, pure Pawn (no asm) alternative which does not introduce new syntax.

 The concept is similar to how Go and simple C programs handle errors: when an error is raised with `Error()`: